-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2024 (in thousands of AZN, unless otherwise indicated)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2024

 Risk measurement and reporting systems.
 The Bank's risks are measured using a method which reflects both the expected loss likely to arise in normal circumstances and unexpected losses, which are an estimate of the ultimate actual loss based on statistical models.
 The models make use of probabilities derived from historical experience, adjusted to reflect the economic environment.
 The Bank also runs worst case scenarios that would arise in the event that extreme events which are unlikely to occur do, in fact, occur.